-Upon reevaluation, a child who met initial identification criteria and continues to demonstrate a need for special education under Wis.
-Admin.
-Code § PI 11.35(2), including specially designed instruction, is a child with a disability under this section, unless the significant discrepancy between ability and achievement is now primarily due to environmental, cultural or economic disadvantage or any of the reasons specified under Wis.
-Stat. § 115.782(3)(a), or any of the impairments under Wis.
-Stat. § 115.76(5), except Wis.
-Stat. § 115.76(5)(a)10.
-If a child with a specific learning disability performs to generally accepted performance expectations in the general education classroom without specially designed instruction, the IEP team shall determine whether the child is no longer a child with a disability.
+Upon reevaluation, a child who met initial identification criteria and continues to demonstrate a need for special education, including specially designed instruction, is a child with a disability under this section, unless the exclusionary factors now apply.
+If a child with a specific learning disability performs to generally accepted expectations in the general education classroom without specially designed instruction, the IEP team shall determine whether the child is no longer a child with a disability.